FDA-compliant characterisation of nasal spray dynamics and droplet size with laser diffraction

-- FDA conform characterisation of spray dynamic due to description of formation phase, stable phase and dissipation phase
+- FDA-compliant characterisation of spray dynamics by describing the formation phase, stable phase and dissipation phase

 - Simulation and documentation of the trigger process by force-path diagram or velocity profile of actuator mechanism

-- Spray cone can expand freely within measuring zone
+- Free expansion of spray cone within the measuring zone

 - Adaptation to different types of nasal sprays